Anton Hlushchenko

-Anton Ihorovych Hlushchenko (Антон Ігорович Глущенко; born 20 April 2004) is a Ukrainian professional footballer who plays as an attacking midfielder for Shakhtar Donetsk.
+Anton Ihorovych Hlushchenko (Антон Ігорович Глущенко; born 20 April 2004) is a Ukrainian professional footballer who plays as an attacking midfielder for Kudrivka, on loan from Shakhtar Donetsk.

 Career

 Born in Kharkiv, Hlushchenko began his career in the local Metalist Kharkiv academy, before transferring to the Shakhtar Donetsk academy in 2017.

+Shakhtar Donetsk

 He played in the Ukrainian Premier League Reserves for several seasons and made his debut for the senior Shakhtar Donetsk squad in the Ukrainian Premier League as a second-half substitute in an away lost from Vorskla Poltava on 4 June 2023.

+Loan to Vorskla Poltava

+In March 2024, he moved on loan to Vorskla Poltava.

+Loan to Kudrivka

+On 11 February 2026, he was loaned to Kudrivka in Ukrainian Premier League.
+He played 12 games for Kudrivka, helping the club reach the play-offs with Ahrobiznes Volochysk and earning the right to play in the Ukrainian Premier League next season.
+In June 2026, Shakhtar coach Arda Turan rejected the player and so Anton began looking for a new team.